luca-s/fdsnws-download/README.md

 # Post-processing

 Here we demonstrate how to use the csv catalog and the events stored in QUAKEML format.
 In this example each event is loaded and the corresponding arrivals are printed.
+The waveforms are loaded too and plotted.

 ```python
 import pandas as pd